 Also known as Stargazing goldfish, Celestial Eyes are distinct because of their upturned, protruding eyes.
 They lack a dorsal fin and differ from Telescopes since their eyes look upward and not forward.
 They are sensitive to light and care must be taken in providing light to the tank.
 They require a dark room at night to be able to sleep.
 Celestial Eyes have extremely poor vision and are considered by some to be the hardest goldfish to keep.
 They can only be kept with other slow, delicate fancies, and require a heated tank and floating food.
 They can have fancy characteristics like long tail fins, pompoms, or a wen.
-Their scales or nacreous or metallic and they are available mainly in orange and red, but black and calico are possible but rare colorations.
+Their scales are nacreous or metallic and they are available mainly in orange and red, although black and calico are possible but rare colorations.

 The Lionchu is a crossbreed of the Ranchu and Lionhead.
 They have a Ranchu body type with the large Lionhead wen on the face and head.
 They can reach up to eight inches long and their care needs are identical to Ranchus and Lionheads.
 Lionchus have metallic or nacreous scales and are seen in orange, red, black, blue, white, chocolate, and calico.